nyangweso-rodgers/databases-and-messaging-services/04-Working-with-Apache-Kafka/01-Setting-up-Kafka-on-Docker/01-Kafka-Shell/Readme.md

     docker-compose exec -it kafka bash
   ```

-## Inspect the contents of the directories
+## Inspect the contents of the Directories

 - Use the `ls` command to list the contents of these directories and look for Kafka-related files such as `kafka-topics.sh`, `kafka-console-producer.sh`, etc. by running:
   ```sh